 If you are interested in FWS but are not awarded an FWS award, let Lady Ramirez, Federal Work-Study Coordinator, know so that you can be added to the wait list.

-Available positions can be found in Handshake, Mason's online job and internship database.
-Once your profile is completed and your resume has been approved, you can begin applying to positions.
+Available positions are posted in Handshake, Mason's online job and internship database.
+Once your profile is completed and your resume uploaded, you can begin applying to positions.
+We suggest you get your resume critiqued in Career Services during drop-in hours.

 Graduate Student Positions